Happy Birthday, Wanda June: Plot

 The opening of this play is "This is a simple-minded play about men who enjoy killing, and those who don't."

 Big-game hunter and war hero Harold Ryan returns home to America, after having been presumed dead for several years.
 During the war, he killed over 200 men and women, and countless more animals — for sport.
-He was in the Amazon Rainforest hunting for diamonds with Colonel Looseleaf Harper, a slow-witted aviation hero, who had the unhappy task of dropping the atomic bomb on Nagasaki.
-Harold finds that his wife Penelope has developed relationships with men very much unlike himself, including a vacuum cleaner salesman called Shuttle and a hippie doctor called Dr. Woodly, who later becomes Harold's foe.
-Harold also finds that his son, Paul, has been pampered and grown unmanly.
-Harold Ryan, the prolific killing machine, is very unsatisfied.
-It is set during 1960s America, and Harold feels the country has become weak, all the heroes have been replaced by intolerable pacifists, and that in postwar America, no proper enemy is available for him to vanquish.
-This is the story of his tragic attempt to find one.
+He was in the Amazon rainforest hunting for diamonds with Colonel Looseleaf Harper, a slow-witted aviation hero, who had the unhappy task of dropping the atomic bomb on Nagasaki.
+Harold finds that his wife Penelope has developed relationships with men very much unlike himself, including a vacuum cleaner salesman called Shuttle and a hippie doctor called Dr. Woodly, who later becomes Ryan's foe.
+He also finds that his son, Paul, has been pampered and grown unmanly.
+Set in 1960s America, Ryan feels the country has become weak, all the heroes have been replaced by intolerable pacifists, and that in postwar America, no proper enemy is available for him to vanquish.

-The "Wanda June" of the title is a young girl who died before she could celebrate her birthday.
-She was run over by an ice cream truck, but she is very pleased with her situation in Heaven, and feels that dying is a good thing and everyone in Heaven loves the person who sent them there.
-Her birthday cake was subsequently purchased by one of Penelope's lovers, for a celebration of Harold's birthday in his absence.
-Wanda June and several other deceased connections to Harold Ryan (including his ex-wife Mildred who drank herself to death because she could not stand Harold's premature ejaculation, and Major Siegfried von Konigswald, the Beast of Yugoslavia, Harold Ryan's most infamous victim) speak to the audience from Heaven, where Jesus, Judas Iscariot, Adolf Hitler, and Albert Einstein are happily playing shuffleboard.
+Wanda June is a young girl who died before she could celebrate her birthday when a drunk ice cream truck driver ran her over.
+She is very pleased with her situation in Heaven, and feels that dying is a good thing: in Heaven, everyone loves the person who sent them there.
+Her birthday cake was subsequently purchased by one of Penelope's lovers, for a celebration of Ryan's birthday in his absence.
+Wanda June and several other deceased connections to Ryan (including his ex-wife Mildred who drank herself to death because she could not stand Harold's premature ejaculation, and Major Siegfried von Konigswald, the Beast of Yugoslavia, Ryan's most infamous victim) speak to the audience from Heaven, where Jesus, Judas Iscariot, Adolf Hitler, and Albert Einstein are happily playing shuffleboard.